Revealing mysteries in gamma-ray bursts: the role of gluon condensation: INTRODUCTION

 An illustrative example of a short-duration GRB is the kilonova AT2017gfo [7], originating from the gravitational wave event GW 170817 [8], also referred to as short-duration GRB 170817A due to the observation of electromagnetic (EM) counterparts [9].
 This event marked the first multi-messenger observation related to the coalescence of two neutron stars.
 Upon scrutinizing the spectra of AT2017gfo, researchers made a surprising discovery: during its early stages, this kilonova exhibited a perfectly spherical shape [10].
-This contradicts the expected characteristics of ultra-dense matter, as hydrodynamical models suggested that the resulting explosion cloud should have a flat shape.
+This contradicts the expected characteristics of ultra-dense matter, as hydrodynamical models suggested that the resulting explosion cloud should have a flattened shape.
 This finding implies that the merger of two compact neutron cores occurred with minimal resistance.
 The specific mechanism underlying this spherical explosion remains a mystery.

-There are generally two sources of gamma-rays in cosmic rays [11]: (i) the leptonic scenario, involving curvature radiation or inverse Compton scattering of high-energy electrons, accompanied by low-energy (KeV) synchrotron radiation spectra, and (ii) the hadronic scenario, occurring in a two-step process: the proton collisions initially produce a large number of secondary particles, with the $\pi$ meson being chief among them, and the neutral $\pi^0$ decays electromagnetically, resulting in a pair of photons.
+Gamma-rays in cosmic rays generally stem from two sources [11]: (i) the leptonic scenario, involving curvature radiation or inverse Compton scattering of high-energy electrons, accompanied by low-energy (KeV) synchrotron radiation spectra, and (ii) the hadronic scenario, occurring in a two-step process: proton collisions initially produce a large number of secondary particles, with the pion meson being chief among them, and the neutral $\pi^0$ decays electromagnetically, resulting in a pair of photons.
 It is reasonable to consider that the hadronic scenario should dominate as a mechanism.
 This is because protons and nuclei carry most of the kinetic energy in the primary particle jets and are also accelerated by shock waves.
 Additionally, their radiation loss is minimal.
-However, in GRB studies, the hadronic scenario is typically excluded from the GRB picture.
+However, in GRB studies, the application of the hadronic scenario is restricted.
 The reason is as follows.